crimenetapp/crimenet/README.md

 The application is structured around three main views:
 - Home: Displays recent incidents
-- Submit: Form for reporting new incidents with social media integration
+- Submit: Form for reporting new incidents with AI analysis and social media integration
-- IncidentDetail: Detailed view of specific incidents with AI analysis
+- IncidentDetail: Detailed view of specific incidents with AI analysis results

+### Vision Analysis Process
+When images are uploaded:
+1. Files are validated for size and type
+2. Images are processed through Google Cloud Vision API
+3. License plates and persons are detected
+4. Analysis results are displayed in real-time
+5. Results are included with the incident report

 ### Social Media Posting
 When a new incident is reported:
 1. The application validates the incident data
 2. Files are uploaded and processed
+3. Vision analysis results are attached
-3. The incident is posted to Twitter with media attachments (up to 4)
+4. The incident is posted to Twitter with media attachments
-4. The incident is posted to Reddit with formatted content and media links
+5. The incident is posted to Reddit with formatted content
-5. Any posting errors are handled and displayed to the user
+6. Any posting errors are handled and displayed to the user

 ## Contributing